gorati/COS/README.md

   quantities) and basic consistency checks with COS forecasts.

 Additional helper modules, run scripts (`.sh`, `.yaml`) and small JSON/NPY summary files may appear as needed.
-Large raw survey data (Planck, DESI, GW catalogs, etc.) are **not** stored in this repository.
+Large raw survey data (Planck, DESI, Pantheon+SH0ES, GW catalogs, etc.) are **not** stored in this repository unless explicitly documented in the corresponding subdirectory.

 ---